Sunny days, sandy toes: America’s most charming coastal towns are perfect for a family vacation

 Seabrook is a picturesque coastal town surrounded by woods and hiking trails (Photo: Shutterstock)

 Situated along the Washington coast about two and a half hours from Seattle, the idyllic beach town of Seabrook is perfect for families looking to be close to the water.
 Founded in 2004 by Casey and Laura Roloff, this thoughtfully designed community is a picturesque coastal town surrounded by forest and hiking trails.
-With more than 400 vacation rental homes to choose from, Seabrook can easily become your home away from home.
+With hundreds of vacation rental homes to choose from, Seabrook can easily become your home away from home.

 Families can enjoy the indoor and outdoor pools, play a game or two of tennis and pickleball, or rent a bike and meander around town.
 Everything within Seabrook is walkable.
-Book a surf lesson or attend a beachside author series, where beloved children’s book authors visit for a reading.
-The town boasts over 18 parks, 10 restaurants, and a farmers’ market, where you can pick up some goodies to cook at your cozy rental.
+The town boasts over 30 parks and more than two dozen merchants and restaurants, plus a Saturday farmers’ market where you can pick up some goodies to enjoy at your cozy rental.
+You can also attend a beachside author series, where beloved children’s book authors visit for a reading.

 Florida Keys beach path